ploneintranet/ploneintranet/docs/development/patterns.rst

 Writing the pattern's javascript
 --------------------------------

-Here's a documented skeleton for a simple example pattern.

-This pattern will wait 3 seconds and then turn the text color of the DOM element on which it operates into either red by default or to any other specified color.
+We're now ready to start writing the Javascript for our pattern.

+Put this code into ``./src/pat-colorchanger.js``:

 .. code-block:: javascript

     (function (root, factory) {
         if (typeof define === 'function' && define.amd) {
-            /* Make this module AMD (Asynchronous Module Definition) compatible, so
-             * that it can be used with Require.js or other module loaders.
+            // Make this module AMD (Asynchronous Module Definition) compatible, so / that it can be used with Require.js or other module loaders. define([
-             */
-            define([
                 "pat-registry",
                 "pat-parser"